SiliconLabsSoftware/bluetooth_applications/bluetooth_hid_tripwire/README.md

 No matter the version of the board you have, the BG22 Thunderboard contains all the parts needed for this project.
 All the necessary connections will automatically be selected for the drivers if you create a studio project targeted specifically for the BG22 Thunderboard version that you have.

-As a reference, the connections between the BG22 and IMU for the BRD4184B can be found in the [UG464: BG22 Thunderboard User Guide Figure 3.8](https://www.silabs.com/documents/public/user-guides/ug464-brd4184b-user-guide.pdf) and are the following:
+As a reference, the connections between the BG22 and IMU for the BRD4184B is as below:

 ![BG22 to IMU connections](image/ug464_icm20648_connections.png)